Variational phylogenetic inference with products over bipartitions: Discussion

 We have focused on the difficult task of inferring tree topology and branch lengths.
-However, inference for aspects such as a relaxed clock \citep[see][]{Douglas:2021} and the effective populations size $N_e$ can also be done starting from this new variational family.
-Our method thus serves as a promising foundation on which more intricate inference can be built.
+Inference for aspects such as a relaxed clock \citep[see][]{Douglas:2021} and effective populations size can also be done starting from this new variational family.
+Our method is thus a promising foundation on which more intricate variational families can be built.